hleveillegauvin/CodingClub/README.md

     beat -p nova001.krn

 Now imagine we were interested in comparing the average length of notes that fall on downbeats.
-We'll start by using the `dur` command to convert rythmic notation into time in seconds.
+We'll start by using the `dur` command to convert rhythmic notation into time in seconds.
 We'll use the `-T` option to specify the duration in second of a quarter note.
 The duration we choose is irrelavant, as long as we are consistent.
 In this example, we'll use 1 second.
 We'll also use the `-x` option to suppress all non-duration output.
 Let's save the output of our command as `nova001.dur`:

     dur -T 1 -x nova001.krn > nova001.dur